jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_rules.md

-# Sonarqube_rules
+# sonarqube_rules

-Provides a Sonarqube Rules resource. this can be used to manage Sonarqube rules.
+Provides a Sonarqube Rules resource.
+This can be used to manage Sonarqube rules.

 ## Example: create a rule